Airspeed: Calibrated airspeed

-Units other than knots and inches of mercury can be used, if used consistently.

 This expression is based on the form of Bernoulli's equation applicable to isentropic compressible flow.
+CAS is the same as true air speed at sea level standard conditions, but becomes smaller relative to true airspeed as we climb into lower pressure and cooler air.
+Nevertheless, it remains a good measure of the forces acting on the airplane, meaning stall speeds can be called out on the airspeed indicator.
 The values for $p_0$ and $a_0$ are consistent with the ISA i.e. the conditions under which airspeed indicators are calibrated.